-- the activities in which they engage with a minor or a vulnerable adult are reported to supervisors or parents or approved by them; no relation to a minor or a vulnerable adult should be kept secret; however, these reports must be transparent; - their activities could not be considered inappropriate in view of a reasonable observer; - their activities are not likely to harm the organization's reputation;
+- The activities in which they engage with a minor or a vulnerable adult are reported and approved by supervisors or parents; no relation to a minor or a vulnerable adult should be kept secret; these reports must be transparent; - Their activities MUST not be considered inappropriate by a reasonable observer; - Their activities are not likely to harm the organization's reputation; - Their activities could not, in the eyes of a reasonable observer, be deemed dangerous to the safety or the personal integrity of a minor or a vulnerable adult; - Their activities are not likely to make a minor or a vulnerable adult uncomfortable;

-- their activities could not, in the eyes of a reasonable observer, be deemed dangerous to the safety or the personal integrity of a minor or a vulnerable adult; - their activities are not likely to make a minor or a vulnerable adult uncomfortable; - their activities are not likely to seem inadequate in the eyes of the organization, of the minor's or the vulnerable adult's family or of the public. - the places chosen are never those of a private home; - an attendance list is written at the beginning of each meeting.
-It must be then stored carefully in the parish or in the Service; - two adults filtered without arm's length are imperatively present during the activity; - the door of the room used is always open during the activity.
+- Their activities are not likely to seem inadequate in the eyes of the organization, of the minor's or the vulnerable adult's family or of the public. - The places chosen are never those of a private home; - An attendance list is written at the beginning of each meeting.
+It must be then stored carefully in the parish or in the Service; - It is imperative that two adults, working at arm's length, vetted by this ministry are present during the activity; - The door of the room used is always open during the activity.

-In all activities involving travelling, staff and volunteers of [name of the parish or the Service] must ensure that:
+In all activities involving travelling, staff and volunteers of [Name of the parish or the Service] must ensure that:

-- the driver has an appropriate driver's license; - that the trip is covered by adequate insurance; - the number of people per vehicle never exceeds the number of available seats or safety belts; - that parents or guardians are clearly informed of the place and time of the return; - for travelling outside of Quebec and Canada, see the rules governing such trips.
+- The driver has an appropriate driver's license; - That the trip is covered by adequate insurance; - The number of people per vehicle never exceeds the number of available seats or safety belts; - That parents or guardians are clearly informed of the place and time of the return; - For travelling outside of Quebec and Canada, see the rules governing such trips.

-In all activities involving an overnight stay, staff and volunteers of [name of the parish or the Service] must ensure that:
+In all activities involving an overnight stay, staff and volunteers of [Name of the parish or the Service] ensure that:

-- an authorization has to be signed by parents or legal guardians or caregivers when an activity involves travelling or an overnight stay; - when they have to share a room or a dorm with minors or vulnerable adults, never to be alone with a minor or vulnerable adult, and wearing a night decent outfit; - watching for minors and vulnerable adults at all times; - The presence of two authorized adults (parent or guardian, or designated staff) in sanitary areas, showers and locker rooms.
-If the accommodation does not have sanitary facilities, showers and separate changing rooms for girls and boys, they have to be in turn use.
-Authorized personnel will never use these facilities along with minors or vulnerable adults: - decency of every minor or vulnerable adult should be respected, especially in showers, never force him to undress.
+- An authorization has to be signed by parents or legal guardians or caregivers when an activity involves travelling or an overnight stay; - When they have to share a room or a dorm with minors or vulnerable adults, never to be alone with a minor or vulnerable adult, and wearing appropriate sleep wear. - Watching for minors and vulnerable adults at all times; - The presence of two authorized adults (parent or guardian, or designated staff) in sanitary areas, showers and locker rooms.
+If the accommodation does not have sanitary facilities, showers and separate changing rooms for girls and boys, they have to be used in turns.
+Authorized personnel will never use these facilities along with minors or vulnerable adults; - Decency of every minor or vulnerable adult should be respected, especially in showers, never force him to undress.

-In all sport activities, staff and volunteers of [name of the parish or the Service] must ensure that:
+In all sport activities, staff and volunteers of [Name of the parish or the Service] must ensure that:

-- at least one member appointed or designated staff have first aid certification level required by insurers; - the activities are covered by adequate insurance.
+- At least one member appointed or designated staff have first aid certification level required by insurers; - The activities are covered by adequate insurance.